pr0gram1/Frontend/README.md

 # About repository

 This repository will only store Frontend work.
-Its puropse is educational and for research.
+Its purpose is educational and for research.

 # Technologies